goodidea82/SAxVCxLC/README.md

 # Installation
 1. Download the project as a Zip file from https://github.com/goodidea82/SAxVCxLC.
 Extract the Zip file.
 2. Click on Install.bat and follow the instructions there.
+Eventually additional files (radio music) will be downloaded.

 # Remarks for developers
 ## Principles
-* Original game must remain fully playable and modable (backwards compatible with mods)
+* Original game must remain fully playable and modable (backwards compatible with older mods)
 * Modifications should be published as external mods.
-This helps to advertise SAxVCxLC and everybody can customize it as they want.
+This helps to advertise SAxVCxLC on other websites and everybody can customize it as they want.

 ## GitHub
-* Practice Git and GitHub on first on a hello-world project.
+* Practice Git and GitHub on a hello-world project first.
 * To move and rename files/folders install GIT on your computer rather than using the web interface.
 Some info: https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf
-* GIT CONFIGURATION on windows: line endings: Checkout as-is, commit as-is (we use windows line endings)
+* Git configuration on windows: line endings: Checkout as-is, commit as-is (we use windows line endings)
 * Do not upload big files on GitHub.
 The purpuse of Git is to keep track of many small files.
 Maxium allowed project size on GitHub is 1000 GB.
 * Let us not use Git Large File Storage (LFS), because all developers will have to install this (making it harder for new developers to start).
 Take a look in toolsForInstallation\Music.bat how to download large files using wget.exe during installation.

 ## File structure and installation scripts
 * The installation uses BAT files.
-It is horrible BUT nobody has to install additional tools, it is understandable, and trasparent (can be read and editied with a text editor).
+It is horrible BUT it has the advantages that nobody has to install additional tools, it is understandable, and trasparent (can be read and editied with a text editor).
 * Read the installation scripts (.bat files) carefully to understand what is happening.
 Read also .gitignore, and xcopy_exclude.txt
 * Read SAxVCxLC_source\Readme.txt